It is also the country's cultural capital and the third most populous urban area in New Zealand.

 The city is situated alongside Wellington Harbour and surrounded by natural beauty including Zealandia, an award-winning eco-attraction just minutes from the central business district.

 Census summaries from the 2006 Census cover a range of topics on population and dwellings.
-The next Census will be held in 2013.
+The most recent Census was held in 2013.

 Census - Statistics NZ